bensadeh/circumflex/README.md

 </pre>

 ### Moving between top-level posts *(or: How I Stopped Worrying and Learned to Love `less`)*
-`circumflex` does not support collapsing comments.
-This is because `less` is a pager and does not allow the text it presents to be changed.
+`less` does not support collapsing comments.

-As an alternative to collapsing comments, `circumflex` prints every top-level comment with the string `::`.
+As an alternative to moving between comment groups, `circumflex` prints every top-level comment with the string `::`.
 Using `less`'s search functionality, one can move between top-level posts by searching for `::` and typing <kbd>n</kbd> or <kbd>N</kbd> to move forwards or backwards.

 <pre>
   <kbd>/</kbd>: search